straav/Solution-Architecture-Questions/docs/architecture.md

     * Storage
         * Key Concepts:
-            * Blob, NFS, SMB, Data Lake
+            * S3, FsX, EalsticFS, , Data Lake
         * Discovery Questions:
             * How does the system persist data? (e.g. user data is stored in MySQL, media files stored in blob)
             * What format is the data in?  (e.g. images, 1000's of media files)